Job Search Resources

 Glassdoor gives you access to job postings, reviews from current or former employees of these organizations, interview processes, and salary information.
 Be careful not to place too much weight on these reviews and this information.
 It’s self-reported and comes from a small percentage of the company’s workforce (often those who are very happy or very not!).

-Indeed.com is the highest traffic job search in the U.S. A search function is available as is the ability to post your resume for recruiters to find you.
+Indeed.com is the highest traffic job search in the United States.
+A search function is available as is the ability to post your resume for recruiters to find you.
 Be aware that Indeed pulls a portion of its posts from other job boards, so double check a company’s job board to ensure the position is still open before you apply.

 Interested in a few specific companies?
 Follow them on Twitter!
 They may tweet out job openings when they have them and this way, you will be one of the first to hear about them.